scalexlabs/dummy/README.md

 # dummy
-This repository is for testing the redme files.
+This repository is for testing the readme files.